Tarqwyn/tarqs-crafty-bot/README.md

 - 🛠️ Find out who in your guild can craft what you need
 - 🔍 See what reagents are required, including quality tiers
-- ✅ Ensure your order will succeed with the right materials
+- ✅ Ensure your order will succeed with the right materials - TCP (I need to describe these)
-- 🔔 Notify the crafter via Discord so they know an order is incoming
+- 🔔 Notify the crafter via Discord so they know an order is incoming - TODO

 I originally built this for my own guild, but if you’ve got AWS access and a Blizzard developer key, feel free to fork, use, and tweak it however you like!